dagronf/DSFSparkline/README.md

 # Prebuilt

-DSFSparkline has a number of 'prebuilt' stack views available.
-If you've used this library prior to v4, these are the original types that you used to display your sparklines.
+DSFSparkline has a number of 'prebuilt' sparkline views available with a more limited scope.

-The 'prebuilt' classes are themselves now built using overlays.
+If you've used `DSFSparklines` prior to v4, these are the original views that you used to display your sparklines.

 ## Available graph types